Lcfvs/queue.io/readme.md

 ### Directions :

-* `queue.NEXT` : used to indicate the direction to the current iterator, first -> last
+* `Queue.NEXT` : used to indicate the direction to the current iterator, first -> last
-* `queue.PREV` : used to indicate the direction to the current iterator, last -> first
+* `Queue.PREV` : used to indicate the direction to the current iterator, last -> first

 ### Create an iterator :